bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GL01/README.md

 ## Summary (Intent)

-TBC
+This test case addresses the **export** of the required IFC entities for the exchange of **global positioning** information.

-...
+- Refer to [Test Case Imports](#Test-Case-Imports) to know the prerequisites for the present test.

-The [Expected Results](#Expected-Results) section lists the material that will be used to assess the fulfilment of capabilities.
+- The [Expected Results](#Expected-Results) section lists the material that will be used to assess the fulfilment of capabilities.

-:zap: This is a test-driven process: refer to the [Validation Criteria](#Validation-Criteria) to understand what is required by the test :zap:
+- :zap: This is a test-driven process: refer to the [Validation Criteria](#Validation-Criteria) to understand what is required by the test :zap: